Tis1201/data_fs04/docs/architecture/logs/LOGS_RADAR.md

 ---

-## 3. ClickHouse Routing
+## 3. ClickHouse Materialized Views

-Each log type routes to its own materialized view:
+Each log type routes to its own materialized view with **named columns**.

 ```mermaid
 flowchart LR